Florida Microplastic Awareness Project: K-12 resources

 Plastic Challenge (grades 2-11).
 This is a series of lessons which are designed to extend students’ knowledge and understanding of plastics and plastic waste on a global scale.
 The lessons target students in elementary, middle, or high school.

 PlasticSeas.
 In 2018, EarthEcho sponsored an expedition for teachers to investigate the topic of plastic pollution in Australia.
 A series of lesson plans (most designed for middle school, but one is for high school students) is available for download from the website.
-Additionally, a 1-hour webinar is available for viewing.
 Lessons are correlated to Australian education standards and NGSS.

 The Educator's Guide to Marine Debris: Southeast and Gulf of Mexico has many great marine debris-related activities for teachers